SunhithReddy647/Plant-Leaf-Disease-Detection-System-Using-AI-Algorithms/README.md

 3. **Training**: The model is trained on the processed dataset using TensorFlow/Keras.
 4. **Evaluation**: Model performance is evaluated on the validation set and fine-tuned for optimal accuracy.

+## Proposed Model

+### Dataset
+- Plant village dataset with tomato samples, including six disorders.

+### Preprocessing
+1. **Conversion to Grayscale**:
+    - Grayscale images reduce complexity and enhance feature extraction.
+2. **Histogram Equalization (HE)**:
+    - Improves the contrast of the images.
+3. **K-means Clustering**:
+    - Segments the image into clusters to highlight the diseased regions.
+4. **Contour Tracing**:
+    - Detects the boundaries of diseased spots on the leaves.

+### Feature Extraction
+1. **Discrete Wavelet Transform (DWT)**:
+    - Decomposes the image into frequency components.
+2. **Principal Component Analysis (PCA)**:
+    - Reduces the dimensionality of the data, retaining the most important features.
+3. **Gray-Level Co-occurrence Matrix (GLCM)**:
+    - Extracts texture features from the image.

+### Classification
+1. **Support Vector Machine (SVM)**:
+    - Classifies the data by finding the hyperplane that best separates the classes.
+2. **K-Nearest Neighbors (K-NN)**:
+    - Classifies data points based on the majority class among the nearest neighbors.
+3. **Convolutional Neural Network (CNN)**:
+    - Deep learning model that automatically extracts features and classifies the images.

+### Evaluation Metrics
+- **Precision**:
+    - The ratio of correctly predicted positive observations to the total predicted positives.
+- **Recall**:
+    - The ratio of correctly predicted positive observations to all the observations in the actual class.
+- **F1 Score**:
+    - The weighted average of Precision and Recall.

+## Experimental Results
+The proposed model was tested on a tomato leaf disease dataset with 600 samples.
+The results are as follows:
+- **Healthy Leaf**: 99% accuracy.
+- **Mosaic Virus**: 100% accuracy.
+- **Leaf Mold**: 100% accuracy.
+- **Yellow Curl**: 99% accuracy.
+- **Spotted Spider Mite**: 99% accuracy.
+- **Target Spot**: 100% accuracy.
+- **Overall Accuracy**: 99.5%.

+The proposed model, using DWT, PCA, GLCM, and CNN, provides better accuracy compared to existing models.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: